Bartvds/mocha-unfunk-reporter/README.md

 This is a `Spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, cursor tricks or weird control characters.

 Main use-case is running mocha's in basic console views embedded in some IDE's or setups with text buffered output.
-In the default mode the report doesn't use ANSI control codes like the standard reporters do (there optional color though).
+In the default mode the report doesn't use ANSI control codes like the standard reporters do (there is an option for color though).

 The reporter does *not* extend mocha's default Base prototype because that is a main source of funkyness.
 This means not all of mocha's reporter features are supported.

 ### Notes

-* There's an object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js), usefull with [chai](http://chaijs.com/) and deepEqual().
+* There's an object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js), useful with [chai](http://chaijs.com/) and deepEqual().
 Currently it's very strict (maybe even stricter then your assertion!)
 * There should/must be string diff support but it is tricky to display without depending on colors.
 * It should be easily adapted to alternate unfunky display modes.